-Raw salsa is also known as “salsa cruda.”
-Leave your ingredients raw for a salsa with a bright, refreshing taste.
+1. Leave your ingredients raw for a salsa with a bright, refreshing taste.
+Raw salsa is also known as "salsa cruda."

-Cook the salsa, and you'll trade a bright, fresh taste for a deeper, sweeter one.
-Roasting the tomatoes, garlic and/or chiles lends rich, smoky flavors.
+2. Cook the salsa, and you'll trade bright, fresh flavors for something deeper, sweeter.
+Roasting the tomatoes, garlic and/or chiles creates rich, smoky flavors.

-- For flavor, color and texture, add bell peppers, jicama, radishes, fresh corn kernels, avocado, or black beans.
+3. Layer in flavor, color, and texture with bell peppers, jicama, radishes, fresh corn kernels, avocado, or black beans.

-- Dice the onion by hand: food processors tend to pulverize the onion, releasing so much juice that the flavor becomes overpowering.
+- Dice the onion by hand: food processors tend to pulverize onions, releasing so much juice that the flavor becomes overpowering.